loreanvictor/kaashi/README.md

 So if you have time and interest in helping with this project, all kinds of help/input is much appreciated.
 The main work that needs to be done is as follows:

 - **Syntax Specification**\
-  Currently ABNF is picked as specification format, open to discussion)
+  Currently ABNF is picked as specification format, open to discussion.

 - **Semantic Specification**\
-  No format / methodology chosen, open to discussion
+  No format / methodology chosen, open to discussion.

 - **Reference Implementation**\
   A (not necessarily optimal) reference implementation would be greatly beneficial.
 Ideally this reference implementation should be written in JavaScript / TypeScript or in a manner compilable to WASM so that it allows easy implementation of a web-based playground.